 Studio photographers will appreciate that the Canon 1D Mark II (unlike the M Typ 240) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark II and the M Typ 240 have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the M Typ 240 was followed by the Leica M Typ 262.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Leica M Typ 240 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II and the Leica M Typ 240?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.